Skip to main content

 Omicron is infecting more children.

-COVID-19 hospitalizations for children under 18 are soaring.
-On January 12, 2022, the CDC reported an 80% increase in new hospital admissions, which is the highest ever reported since the start of the pandemic.
-According to Andrew Pavia, MD, chief of the Division of Pediatric Infectious Diseases at University of Utah Health, we are seeing four times the number of children under age four get sick with COVID-19 caused by Omicron as compared to Delta.
-Unlike the Delta variant that causes more severe disease in relatively few children, Omicron is causing more children to be hospitalized overall.
+And according to Andrew Pavia, MD, chief of the Division of Pediatric Infectious Diseases at University of Utah Health, we saw four times the number of children under age four get sick with COVID-19 caused by Omicron as compared to Delta.
+Unlike the Delta variant that causes more severe disease in relatively few children, Omicron has caused more children to be hospitalized overall.

 Unvaccinated individuals are at highest risk.